Boot Firmware Overview

 Image Selector Registers

-Below table shows contents of image selector registers at offset 0x100000
+The following table shows the contents of image selector registers at offset 0x100000:

 Offset Register Description Default Value for SOM Manufacturing Image